How to Tackle

 - Explain aloud what you are eating for breakfast, lunch and dinner.
 These are kinesthetic learning prompts which offer you an efficient alternative method of learning a second language.

 - In regard to study techniques, create a notebook of handy phrases.
 Use note cards or papers as flashcards.
-Have someone "test" you with your notes to see how much you have learned (Trisha the tutor is a great person for this!)
+Have someone "test" you with your notes to see how much you have learned (our tutor is a great person for this!)

 - It is important that you read aloud.
 While listening to the audio material is critical to accustom your ear to the sounds and rhythm of Spanish, it is equally important that you practice saying the words yourself.
 Your body remembers what it does and language is an action, not a concept.